Best flower delivery services for Valentine's Day

 Looking specifically for a seasonal centerpiece?
 FTD Flowers has you covered.
 This delivery service has an impressive selection of traditional flower bouquet options, and it also offers a number of unique centerpieces with seasonal blooms that would make for beautiful flower arrangements for your holiday tablescape.

-They chiefly advertise centerpieces but have several stunning designs fit for a Valentine like the Blush Crush Bouquet.
-You can opt for same- or next-day delivery on many of their products, but it's always better to place your order in advance if you need the flowers for a major holiday (as opposed to a personal occasion).
+FTD Flowers chiefly advertises centerpieces but it has several stunning designs fit for a Valentine like the Blush Crush Bouquet.
+You can opt for same- or next-day delivery on many of its products, but it's always better to place your order in advance if you need the flowers for a major holiday (as opposed to a personal occasion).

 Have you ever found yourself scrolling through Pinterest, looking at beautiful floral tablescapes?
-While it might seem too challenging to put together a tablescape on your own, these flowers make it possible.
+While it might seem too challenging to put together a tablescape on your own, a fresh flower delivery from Farmgirl flowers makes it possible.
 This popular San Francisco-based flower company is known for its ethically grown flowers and burlap-wrapped bouquets.
 Farmgirl has a large selection of Valentine's Day bouquets for all you lovers out there.

 In between big entertaining events, you can still order large lots of flowers, like The Market Haul, which includes 35 stems of fresh and seasonal flowers (three to four varieties in the mix) plus bits of greens so you can make your own arrangements.
 You'll also find lots of interesting Valentine's Day arrangements like this dark and mysterious Mini Valentine or VBFF with three colors of roses and a box of goodies.

 Harry & David may be known for its gift baskets, but you can also find a beautiful selection of flowers and floral accessories from this retailer.
-They work with smaller farms, such as Creekside Farms in California and Teufel Holly Farms in Oregon, to deliver both fresh and dried flower arrangements and wreaths straight to your door.
+It works with smaller farms, such as Creekside Farms in California and Teufel Holly Farms in Oregon, to deliver both fresh and dried flower arrangements and wreaths straight to your door.

 In addition to traditional evergreen and boxwood wreaths for the holiday season, Harry & David offers other unique designs using eucalyptus, yarrow, reindeer moss, faux roses and more.
 This flowering gardenia bonsai would make an excellent Valentine's Day gift for someone who prefers plants over flowers.

 What do you get the person who has it all?
 How about a monthly delivery of fresh flowers or fresh flower arrangements?
 Flower subscription services are becoming increasingly popular, as they let you give month after month of beautiful bouquets.
-Bloomsy Box would make a wonderful gift for anyone on your list, as they deliver hand-tied bouquets from sustainable farms on a weekly, bi-weekly or monthly basis.
+Bloomsy Box would make a wonderful gift for anyone on your list, as it delivers hand-tied bouquets from sustainable farms on a weekly, biweekly or monthly basis.

 You can choose between original, deluxe and premium bouquets for your recipient -- the more expensive plans get you more flowers per delivery -- which makes the delivery fee feel lower.
-The selected items will vary each month and often include favorite items like roses, orchids, sunflowers and more.
+The selected items will vary each month and often include favorite items like roses, orchids and sunflowers.
 It's a gift that keeps on giving, and it's sure to put a smile on anyone's face.

-If you (or someone you know) are crafty, you might enjoy creating "do-it-yourself" bouquets, like those offered by Enjoy Flowers.
+If you're crafty, you might enjoy creating "do-it-yourself" bouquets, like those offered by Enjoy Flowers.
 The DIY Collection is actually a subscription service, so you'll get a new array of flowers delivered on a regular basis.
-You can choose from three sizes -- 20, 30 or 40 stems -- as well as between bi-weekly or monthly deliveries.
+You can choose from three sizes -- 20, 30 or 40 stems -- as well as between biweekly or monthly deliveries.
 The flowers will all be complementary, but it will be up to you to put them together into a cohesive arrangement to create your own gorgeous bouquet.
 Are you up for the challenge?

 The DIY option would make a great gift for your favorite creative spirit, but it might also be beneficial if you want to create a cohesive floral display during the holidays.
 Alternatively, Enjoy Flowers offers both signature and farm-fresh subscription services that provide a hand-tied beautiful bouquet on a regular basis.

-Note: This story was originally written by Camryn Rabideau and has been updated by David Watsky.